radondb/radon/docs/api.md

-			"audit-mode":             The audit log mode, "N": disabled, "R": read enabled, "W": write enabled, "A": read/write enabled, "blocks-readonly":        The size of a block when create hash tables, "load-balance":           Enables(0 or 1) load balance, for read-write separation, "lower-case-table-names": If set false, table names are stored as specified and comparisons are case-sensitive, else not case-sensitive.
+			"audit-mode":             The audit log mode, "N": disabled, "R": read enabled, "W": write enabled, "A": read/write enabled, "blocks-readonly":        The size of a block when create hash tables, "load-balance":           Enables(0 or 1) load balance, for read-write separation, "lower-case-table-names": If set 0, table names are stored as specified and comparisons are case-sensitive.
+If set 1, not case-sensitive.
          }

 ```